cristminix/svelte-tailwindcss-extension/DEV-NOTES.md

 # DEVELOPER NOTES

-This project currently developed under windows 11 OS and tested under Mozila Firefox 134.0.1
+This project currently developed under windows 11 OS and Ubuntu linux with the lates firefox on may 2025

 # Setup
 This project powered by `vite-plugin-web-extension` so you need to properly setup current configuration in `vite.config.ts`